erik-larson01/deadline-manager-api/frontend/README.md

-Frontend using React, React Router, and React Bootstrap
+Frontend using React, React Router, and TailwindCSS